How do you measure success?

-Here is a collection of articles that I've written about technology, learning, and other things I've learnt about.
-I'm attempting to build a regular habit of writing in 2020 and beyond so expect regular updates.
-Enjoy!
+Here is a collection of 46 posts that I've written over the past few years.
+I write about software development, JavaScript testing, chatbots, technical leadership, and other things I'm interested in.
+I'm attempting to build a regular habit of writing and I hope that you find something useful in my articles.
+Enjoy! 👏

 Strong leaders build great networks over time.
 Sharing those networks can help to unlock your team's potential too.